solowt/wmata_scraper/README.md

 *  Run `npm install`.
 *  Run `node index.js` / `nodemon`.
 *  Go to localhost:3000.
 *  You will need to supply [your own api key for wmata](https://developer.wmata.com/).
-This should be set as either as a process variable `process.env.KEY` or in a js file called env exporting a js object like this  `{KEY: "your key here"}`.
+This should be set as either as a process variable `process.env.KEY` or in a js file called env exporting a js object like this  `modules.exports = {KEY: "your key here"}`.

 ##How to Use